-I think you will not argue that only a healthy person can be truly beautiful.
+I think it's fair to say that only a healthy person can be truly beautiful.
 Putting a layer of cosmetics on the skin is not difficult, but the skin problems do not disappear from this.
 Wrinkled, flabby, painful color - it indicates that you are not eating well.

-Where do we get the products?
+Where do we get these so-called "beauty" products?
 Well of course in supermarkets.
 In 1987, studies were conducted in the United States on how Americans eat.
 It turned out: about 40 percent of the foods they eat are of artificial origin or spoiled by technology; Of the 21,000 Americans, not one (!)
 Eats food that contains all the necessary elements.

 Since ancient times, honey, propolis, pollen, and royal jelly have been used both to compensate for missing nutrients and to treat diseases that leave an imprint on the skin.
-In the book “Bees - Winged Pharmacists”, Dr. Joyrish reports on cases of successful treatment of honey with boils and carbuncles by honey: “In one case of facial tuberculosis ... we got a brilliant effect from the combined use of honey ...
+In the book “Bees - Winged Pharmacists”, Dr. Joyrish reports multiple cases where successful treatments sourced from honey with boils and carbuncles have been observed: “In one case of facial tuberculosis ... we got a brilliant effect from the combined use of honey ...
 Under the influence of honey dressings, the tubercles were quickly released from necrotic (dead) ) rods and scarred vigorously; at the same time, the patient took 60 grams of honey inside for 12 days. ”

-Honey has a beneficial effect on the skin due to its high nutritional and bactericidal properties, and it nourishes not only the skin tissue as well as the nerve endings on the human body.
+Honey has a beneficial effect on the skin due to its high nutritional and bactericidal properties.
+Honey nourishes both the skin tissue as well as the nerve endings on the human body.

 With age, the skin loses its ability to retain water, it becomes thin, dry and wrinkled.
 This contributes to the extinction of the sebaceous glands.
 Beekeeping products will help delay skin aging.
 Here are some recipes for traditional medicine.